-3.12.1 Require-Bundle
+3.13.1 Require-Bundle

-The Require-Bundle manifest header contains a list of bundle symbolic names that need to be searched after the imports are searched but before the bundle's class path is searched.
-Fragment or extension bundles can not be required.
+The Require-Bundle manifest header contains a list of bundle symbolic names, with optional attribute assertions, after the imports are searched but before the bundle's class path is searched.
+Fragment or extension bundles cannot be required.